Data Science and AI for Good: A Fireside Chat with Columbia University Professors

 Vishal Misra:

 India was amongst the leaders globally in enacting really strong differential pricing regulations.
 I think Canada followed suit.
 Places in Europe also had similar net neutrality rulings.
+USA has been sort of they've had some ruling, then they stepped back, then they had another ruling.

-So even though net neutrality as defined here is not there, a different problem is playing out in the US.
-But several other countries have enacted net neutrality regulations, which were led by TRAI and R.S.
+There's a different problem in the US, which is US has islands of monopolies, where although there are several ISPs in the US, but different regions you don't have lots of choices.
+So that has been a problem.
+So even though net neutrality is actually as defined here, is not there, but there's a different problem playing out in the US.
+But several other countries have enacted net neutrality regulations, which were sort of led by the TRAI, R.S.
 Sharma.
-That was a fantastic piece of regulation they enacted.
+That was like a fantastic piece of regulation that they enacted.

 Ramachandran S: